Coaching & CPD

 For all levels, coaches’ competence covers planning, delivering and reviewing of coaching; for Level 1 the focus is on a single session, for Level 2 a series of sessions, and for Level 3 a season or year.
 There is no restriction on the level of “technical difficulty” (TD) at which a coach can operate, except that they must always be working within their own technical competence.
 Higher coaching qualifications reflect greater knowledge and skill as a coach; we might have expert coaches of beginners and novice coaches of elites.

-We expect every club in Scotland to have at least one active coach at Level 2, supported by a number at Level 1 or who have attended the Coaching Foundation course.
+We encourage every club in Scotland to have at least one active qualified coach, and, if possible, a small team of coaches led by one Level 2 or above coach, with support provided by Level 1 coaches and/or people who have attended the Coaching Foundation course.

-The focus of all our courses is on very practical outdoor coaching, in some of the best orienteering areas Scotland has to offer.
+The focus of all our courses is on very practical outdoor coaching.

 Coaching Foundation (CF)

-The Coaching Foundation (CF) is one-day introduction to coaching; there is no assessment.
-The content of CF is a sub-set of the UKCC Level 1 training.
-Most learners go on to complete UKCC Level 1 after doing CF, though some take the fast-track route to UKCC Level 2, which requires some written tasks to be completed before the learner is accepted onto the course (RPL – Recognition of Prior Learning).
+The Coaching Foundation (CF) is a one-day introduction to coaching; there is no assessment.
+The content of CF is a sub-set of the UKCC Level 1 (now called SQA Level 1) training.
+Most learners go on to complete SQA Level 1 after doing CF, though some take the fast-track route to Level 2 (UKCC Level 2), which requires some written tasks to be completed before the person is accepted onto the course (RPL – Recognition of Prior Learning).

 CF courses are held throughout Scotland, approximately 6 to 8 times a year.

-CF is open to Scottish members, while British membership is required for the UKCC qualifications.
+CF is open to Scottish members, while full British Orienteering membership is required for the SQA Levels qualifications.

 Level 1 (Session Coach)